Wasps (social) including hornets

 Get involvedJoin in the big wasp survey to help find out more about social wasps

-Where possible wasp nests should be left alone and wasps tolerated, they can help control nuisance invertebrates and are a vital part of garden biodiversity.
+Where possible wasp nests should be left alone and wasps treated as the predators and pollinators they are, they can help the natural balance in gardens by consuming other invertebrates and are a vital part of garden biodiversity.
 The nests die out in late summer or autumn.
 Although never re-used the papery constructions can last several years before breaking down.

 Wasp damage on fruits can be reduced by enclosing some of the fruit trusses in bags made from muslin, nylon tights or similar fine meshed materials.
 Grapes in glasshouses can be protected by fixing a wasp-proof screen over the door and vents.
 Foraging wasps can be trapped in jam jars half-filled with water plus some jam.
 The top is covered with a sheet of paper held on with an elastic band.
 Punch a hole in the centre of the paper with a pencil to allow wasps to enter.
 They will be attracted by the scent of the fermenting liquid and will drown.
 A wide variety of wasp traps are also available from garden centres and hardware stores.
 It is not clear if these traps reduce wasp numbers locally or attract more wasps from further afield.